A combinatorial expansion of vertical-strip LLT polynomials in the basis of elementary symmetric functions: Bijections on colorings

 The first term on both sides cancel, and there are no colorings compatible with the inequalities in the last term on both sides.
 Moreover, transitivity forces the last inequality in the remaining cases:

-All four remaining diagrams have $q$-weight $1$ (recall the convention for shaded boxes) and we can now see that the swap map sends the terms on the left-hand side to the terms on the right-hand side.
+All four remaining diagrams have the same $q$-weight, namely one fixed ascent (recall the convention for shaded boxes).
+The swap map sends the terms on the left-hand side to the terms on the right-hand side.
 This concludes the proof. \end{proof}